itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

 ```

-- sorting, reversing - `reverse`, `sort` -- they mutate the array.
+- Sorting, reversing - `reverse`, `sort` -- they mutate the array.
 But it's ok if you copy the array first, and then mutate it the way you like

 # Managing State